sonificationguide/sonificationguide.github.io/README.md

-# sonificationguide.github.io
+# Sonification Guide

-GitHub hosting for Sonification Guide website.
+Welcome to the Sonification Guide website.

+Enter <a href="wwww.sonificationguide.com">HERE</a>